jq-rs/mles-webproxy/README.md

 # mles-webproxy

+`mles-webproxy` is _deprecated_ in favor of Mles v2 and will be obsolete from the beginning of year 2024.

-`mles-webproxy` is an Mles WebSocket proxy service for [Mles](https://github.com/jq-rs/mles-rs) WebSocket protocols and a static WWW-server based on Warp.
+`mles-webproxy` is an Mles WebSocket proxy service for [Mles](https://github.com/jq-rs/mles-rs) WebSocket protocols, like [MlesTalk](https://mles.io/app.html).
+It receives traffic over TLS and forwards it transformed to AES towards Mles server (and vice versa).

 Mles WebProxy receives traffic over TLS.
 In case of Mles WebSocket protocol, the connection is upgraded and messages forwarded transformed to AES towards configured Mles server (and vice versa).